kemtls/draft-celi-wiggers-tls-authkem/docs/authkem-abridged.md

 All Post-Quantum signature schemes currently being considered for standardization by NIST have some downsides compared to RSA and elliptic curves.
 Notably they're all quite a bit larger.
 [Experiments have shown][NDSS paper] only Dilithium and Falcon seem suitable for use in TLS at all.
-Both algorithms are based on structured lattices; Dilithium is quite big (and its smallest parameterset has gotten bigger since the experiments were done); Falcon requires fast, constant-time 64-bit floating point arithmetic and is [complicated to implement correctly][falcon impl].
+Both algorithms are based on structured lattices; Dilithium is quite big (and its smallest parameter set has gotten bigger since experiments were done); Falcon requires fast, constant-time 64-bit floating point arithmetic and is [complicated to implement correctly][falcon impl].
 NIST has announced it expects to standardize **at most one** of these two schemes.

 [NDSS paper]: https://eprint.iacr.org/2020/071/ "Post-Quantum Authentication in TLS 1.3: A Performance Study"